Development team

 • The scope of adjustment is limited because each stage has been determined from the beginning.

-Extreme programming (XP)
+Extreme Programming (XP)

-Extreme Programming is another Agile framework.
-Reflecting as the name suggests, XP emphasizes programming activities to the highest possible level or “extreme” level.
-For instance, in XP code review will be ongoing by encouraging pair programming, so that errors can be easily detected as they arise.
-In addition, testing in each stage of product development is also conducted regularly and at all levels, thus limiting the impact of defects.
+For instance, in XP, code review is an ongoing project, encouraging pair programming so that errors can be easily detected as they arise.
+In addition, testing in each stage of product development is conducted regularly and at all levels, thus focusing on software quality assurance throughout the process and limiting the impact of defects.

 For XP, seamless communication between the customer and development team members is also culminated, thereby establishing highly functional feedback loops and a series of actions based on feedback.
 This is in place to promptly implement changes as needed.